 12. Use a vacuum cleaner to clean light fittings and lampshades

-Dust does cling to all sorts of surfaces, not only fabric, but also glass, especially in rooms where you cook or smoke (the grimy smoke just encourages the dust to stick).
+Dust does cling to all sorts of surfaces, not only fabric but also glass, especially in rooms where you cook or smoke (the grimy smoke just encourages the dust to stick).
 And when the light fitting heats up, as it tends to when you turn it on, it heats up the dusty, grimy combo lying on its surface, which then smells pretty bad.
 So, use the brush attachment as you work your way around the room to remove the dust and at least some of the grime.
-Then carefully wipe any glass surfaces with a combination of warm, soapy water and white vinegar to quickly remove sticky deposits.
-You can find more clever ways to clean with vinegar in our guide.
+Then carefully wipe any glass surfaces with a combination of warm, soapy water and even clean with vinegar to quickly remove sticky deposits.

 13. Use a vacuum cleaner to dust walls

 Ever wiped over walls with a cloth – even a lint-free one – to discover you've simply spread the dust and made the problem worse?
 You can (very carefully) use a vacuum cleaner to clean your walls.
-Simply set the main brush head to the hard floor setting, ensure any moveable brush parts are immobile and go for it.
-To be on the safe side, hold the brush head just shy of the surface if you're worried about scratching the wallcovering or paint work.
+Simply set the main brush head to the hard floor setting, ensure any moveable brush parts are immobile, and go for it.
+To be on the safe side, hold the brush head just shy of the surface if you're worried about scratching the wallcovering when cleaning wallpaper or marking a fresh paint job.

 14. Use a vacuum cleaner to clean your home library